rhysd/hgrep/README.md

   - `--min-context NUM` (`-c`): Minimum lines of leading and trailing context surrounding each match.
 Default value is 5
   - `--max-context NUM` (`-C`): Maximum lines of leading and trailing context surrounding each match.
 Default value is 5
   - `--no-grid` (`-G`): Remove border lines for more compact output
-  - `--tab NUM`: Number of spaces for tab character
+  - `--tab NUM`: Number of spaces for tab character.
+Set 0 to pass tabs through.
+Default value is 4
-  - `--theme THEME`: Theme for syntax highlighting
+  - `--theme THEME`: Theme for syntax highlighting.
+Default value is the same as `bat` command
   - `--list-themes`: List all theme names available for --theme option
 - Only for builtin ripgrep
   - `--no-ignore`: Don't respect ignore files (.gitignore, .ignore, etc.)